andrewjamesford/andrewford-co-nz-11ty/content/articles/what-is-tailwind-css/index.md

 description:
 ---

-Tailwind CSS is a library of utility CSS classes that in combination let you style your HTML content by adding the additional CSS classes to your HTML elements.
+Tailwind CSS is a library of CSS utility classes that used in combination let you style your HTML content by appending a multitude of predefined CSS classes to your HTML elements.
 For example say you were creating a Card component with a heading, description and image using ReactJS.

 ```jsx
 const Card = ({ heading, description, image }) => {